 Is the trade show or special event over when the last box is sealed, flooring packed and the truck is heading back to the shop?
 As the baseball legend, Yogi Berra said, “It ain’t over till it’s over."
 Part of determining the return on investment (ROI) is more than tracking the leads and new contacts made at the show.
+When returning to the office, make time for thoughtful evaluation of all aspects of the trade show or event when it is still fresh in your mind.

 Technology and social media impact trade show and marketing programs both in the U.S. and at international events as well.
 It isn’t just about Twitter, Facebook and hashtags, trade show managers need to be sure the company website is “mobile friendly” too.
 The latest search engine algorithm change for mobile devices could leave your website off searches if it is not formatted for tablets and smart phones.
 Exhibit graphics and messaging incorporate social media and QR codes to engage the audience so mobile access should be incorporated as well.